Collaborative Selling Training

 Traditional salespeople paid little attention in targeting their markets or planning their sales calls.
 They approached the market as a “negotiation numbers game“, by delivering a canned pitch to as many prospects as possible in the least amount of time.
 Good salespeople began breaking the ice with a little small-talk (and equated small talk with relationship-building).
 Then they delivered razzle-dazzle pitches to wide-eyed, hopefully-receptive prospects.
 There was little if any information gathering.
 Instead, the sales negotiation process concentrated on a persuasive pitch, manipulative closing techniques, and the salesperson’s negotiation skills in managing client objections.
 Superstar salespeople were those who had mastered the art of arm-twisting.

 The traditional sales pitch was, by necessity, generic.
 All of the product’s features and benefits had to be covered because salespeople had no way of knowing which features and benefits were applicable.
 It was a true shotgun approach in which salespeople attempted to sell their products to every prospect, regardless of need.
 There was no follow-up after the sale.
 Traditional salespeople moved from one transaction to the next without looking back.
 Sales were viewed as one-time deals.

 Is this the basis for long-term relationships?
 Is this the formula for success?
 It most certainly is not.
 General Motors had its worst year in its history in 1992.
 In November of 1993, an article in the Wall Street Journal reported that Chevrolet is just now waking up and making client satisfaction the focus of a full-scale make-over effort.
 Why so late?
 Companies such as Nordstrom, L.L.
 Bean, Federal Express, and others discovered and implemented this concept years ago.

 Whether classroom or online negotiation training, traditional selling training has another Achilles’ heel.
 It creates tension and could be construed as confrontational.
 Traditional salespeople often perceive their prospects as people with whom they must go to battle to get their business.
-This power-struggle mind set is supported both on some sales negotiation training courses who teach manipulative sales technique, and by books with combative titles such as Hard Ball Selling, Guerrilla Marketing, and The Sale Begins When The Client Says No.
+This power-struggle mindset is supported both on the best sales negotiation training courses that teach manipulative sales technique, and by books with combative titles such as Hard Ball Selling, Guerrilla Marketing, and The Sale Begins When The Client Says No.